 Judge Michael W. Rickett was born and raised in Wayne County, Ohio.
 He is a 1996 graduate of Wooster High School where he played on the soccer and lacrosse teams.
 In 2000, he received his Bachelor's Degree from Wheaton College (IL) and his Juris Doctorate Degree from The University of Akron School of Law in 2004.

-From 2004-2005, Michael served as a Federal Law Clerk for The Honorable Randolph Baxter (Ret.), Chief Judge of The United State Bankruptcy Court for the Northern District of Ohio.
+From 2004-2005, Michael served as a Federal Law Clerk for The Honorable Randolph Baxter (Ret.), Chief Judge of The United States Bankruptcy Court for the Northern District of Ohio.

 Michael previously served for nearly 12 years as a criminal prosecutor having tried over 40 felony jury trials.

 From 2006-2011, he was employed as an Assistant Prosecuting Attorney for the Summit County Prosecutor's Office in both the Juvenile and Felony Divisions.